lambdavi/actor-critic-rl/README.md

 The Actor Critic Methods, consist in:

-The “Critic” estimates the value function.
-This could be the action-value (the Q value) or state-value (the V value).
+- The “Critic” estimates the value function.
+This could be the action-value (the Q value) or state-value (the V value).<br>
-The “Actor” updates the policy distribution in the direction suggested by the Critic (such as with policy gradients).
+- The “Actor” updates the policy distribution in the direction suggested by the Critic (such as with policy gradients).